-UNEP and FAO are supporting the capacity building of Resilient Food Systems stakeholders to better address institutional and policy barriers to the inclusion of ecosystem services and approaches into policies and investments for improved and sustainable smallholder agriculture and food value chains.
-Their efforts focus on enabling dialogue, models, metrics and practices that bridge the agricultural and environmental agendas and constituencies at various scales.
+UNDP and FAO support capacity building of resilient food systems stakeholders to better address institutional and policy barriers to the inclusion of ecosystem services and approaches in policies and investments for agriculture and food value chains improved and sustainable for smallholders.
+Their efforts are aimed at fostering dialogue, models, measures and practices that bring together agendas and agricultural and environmental interest groups at different scales.

-The first step in facilitating dialogue and bridging agendas is identifying all relevant stakeholders and platforms.
-This report maps all global-, regional- and country-level civil society partners, institutions and platforms that influence knowledge on sustainable and resilient agriculture in Africa.
-The report can be used by decision-makers to identify which platforms and partners should be included within discussions at different levels of governance.
+The first step in facilitating dialogue and bringing agendas closer is to identify all relevant stakeholders and platforms.
+This report maps all civil society partners, institutions and platforms at global, regional and national levels that influence knowledge about sustainable and resilient agriculture in Africa.
+The report can be used by policy makers to identify platforms and partners that should be included in discussions at different levels of governance.